The Three Critical Steps to Effective Workforce Optimization

 Picture a barstool with three legs – take any one of its legs away and the whole thing collapses.

 Workforce Optimization (WFO) is something like that.
-There are many bells and whistles involved in an effective WFO program, and if you speak to different managers you might get different answers about how WFO components are deployed.
+There are many bells and whistles involved in an effective workforce optimization system, and if you speak to different managers you might get different answers about how WFO components are deployed.
 But the essentials should always be there.

 If your WFO effort is going to successfully improve efficiency while reducing contact center costs, it must be focused on these three critical steps.